A more visual, timechart-based street parking sign

 1. “Can I park here now?”

-My strategy was to visualize the blocks of time when parking is allowed and not allowed.
-Everything else was kept the same, the colors, the form.
-My intention was to show how a small but thoughtful change can make a big difference by save drivers a lot of time, stress, and money.
-I tried to stay mindful of the constraints that a large organization like the Department of Transportation might face for this seemingly small change.
+My strategy was to visualize the blocks of time when parking is and isn’t allowed.
+I kept everything else the same — the colors, the form.
+My intention was to show how big a difference a small but thoughtful change can make.
+I tried to stay mindful of the constraints that a large organization like the Department of Transportation might face for a change as seemingly small as this.

-I recently posted a prototype in my neighborhood and people seemed to like it (see photo below).
-It also came out in The Atlantic’s April 2014 issue.
+In early 2014, I posted a prototype in my neighborhood.
+People seemed to like it.
+It was even covered in The Atlantic’s April 2014 issue.
 See how the design and the project evolves at toparkornottopark.com